Mazda CX-7: Model range, prices and features

 The CX-7 features fully independent suspension, four wheel ventilated disc brakes with standard anti-lock brakes, electronic stability control, and traction control, and a choice of either front-wheel drive, or Mazda's Active Torque Split all-wheel drive system.
-With the Active Torque Split system, two computer controlled magnetic clutches feed up to 50% of the engine's torque to the rear wheels.
+With the Active Torque Split system, two computer controlled magnetic clutches feed up to 50% of the torque to the rear wheels on a slippery surface, to ensure a consistency of grip.

 The Australian combined cycle official fuel economy is 11.5 L/100 km, similar to the Holden Captiva.
 But real world fuel economy is nearer to 18.0 L/100 km, as much or more than the Ford Territory.

 As of the model of 2010, there are four trim levels (model), iSV, iSport, sTouring, and sGrand Touring in ascending equipment levels.
 Touring and Grand Touring models are available with all wheel drive and are offered with the 2.3L turbocharged engines.
 SV and Sport trims come with a 2.5 L MZR L5-VE naturally aspirated DOHC inline four engine.

 Canadian models included GS Front Wheel Drive, GS All Wheel Drive, GT Front Wheel Drive, GT All Wheel Drive.
 Australian models (AWD only) included "CX-7 Classic" Base trim and "CX-7 Luxury" upper trim.
 Models for the United Kingdom (AWD only) were not offered at the same time and included 2.3T and 2.2D 'Sport Tech'.

 Update

 The front and rear exterior fascias were revised with the front adopting the larger five point grille design similar in appearance to the contemporary RX-8, MX-5 and Mazda3/Axela.

-The interior gauges were revised, with blackout meters that featured three dimensional dials, a 3.5 inch super twisted nematic (STN) monochrome and 4.1 inch thin film transistor (TFT) color Multi Information Display (MID), (positioned at the top of the instrument panel), Bluetooth compatibility, and a Blind Spot Monitoring System.
+The interior gauges were revised, with blackout meters that featured three dimensional dials, a 3.5 inch super twisted nematic (STN) monochrome and 4.1 inch thin film transistor (TFT) colour Multi Information Display (MID), (positioned at the top of the instrument panel), Bluetooth compatibility, and a Blind Spot Monitoring System.

 The car was unveiled at the February 2009 Canadian International AutoShow.
 The diesel version included a manual transmission, and was sold in Europe from 2009 to 2012.